 User-perceived performance-based frequency scaling has two components.
 First, we have to measure the rate of change in the pixels displayed on the screen.
-This measurement tool is described in the next section and was built by me.
+This measurement tool is described in the next section.
 Then, we have to make a throttling decision based on these measurements.
-The algorithm making this decision is described in Section 3.2 and was designed by Arindam Mallik.
+The algorithm making this decision is described in Section 3.2.
 In Section 3.3, we describe how PICSEL interacts with the system.